mac799l/drone-swarm-simulation/README.md

 * Be able to control the drones through various methods, including code.
 * Generate techniques and scripts that are applicable to real drones.

 To accomplish this, we will be using several layers of software simulation.
 Firstly, we will be using the Gazebo simulator to create the 3D environment that the drones will inhabit.
 Second, to simulate the drone controller (for both metrics gathering and commanding the drone) we will be using Ardupilot's SITL (software in the loop).
 Third, we will set up the Gazebo-SITL plugin that allows us to have these programs work together.
-Finally, we will be using DroneKit and Pymavlink to create control scripts for single and multi-uav projects.
+Finally, we will be using DroneKit and Pymavlink (in progress) to create control scripts for single and multi-uav projects.

 ## Pre-requisites
-* A reasonably capable computer (I recommend a multicore CPU, dedicated GPU, and at least 8GB of ram)
+* A reasonably capable computer (a dedicated GPU, and at least 8GB of ram)
 * Ubuntu 22.04 or Windows with WSL2 (with Ubuntu installed)
 > Note: other versions of Ubuntu may also work, but were not tested.